kurwitz3/I-Love-Ipa-Frontend/README.md

 open index.html
 ```

+## Contributing

-Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/'reliable-karma-5354'/I-Love-Ipa-Frontend.
+Contributing Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 License The gem is available as open source under the terms of the MIT License.